Juno (film): Promotion

 Hamburger phones were sent to critics to entice them to review the film.

 Anthony Breznican of USA Today said in a 2008 article that Juno is one of three films that were "orchestrated to start off as word-of-mouth favorites among devoted moviegoers."
 Following Juno's release, Fox Searchlight sent hamburger phones styled similarly to that used by Juno in the film to journalists and critics to entice them to review the film.
 Though the phones were originally distributed in small numbers to viewers at promotional events, companies not affiliated with Fox Searchlight began to produce and sell the phones on eBay and other online stores.
-In the month after the film's release, sales of the phone on eBay increased by 759 percent and it was named one of the "10 Cool Gifts for Film Buffs" by Entertainment Weekly.
+In the month after the film's release, sales of the phone on eBay increased by 759 percent, and was named one of the "10 Cool Gifts for Film Buffs" by Entertainment Weekly.

 Home media

 The film was released on DVD and Blu-ray disc on April 15, 2008, by 20th Century Fox Home Entertainment.
 It is available in a single disc DVD edition, which includes the movie along with an audio commentary by director Reitman and writer Cody, eleven deleted scenes, a gag reel, a 'gag take' (including a profanity laden blow-up by Rainn Wilson), a "Cast & Crew Jam", and screen tests.
 The two-disc DVD edition includes the same extra content and four additional featurettes ("Way Beyond 'Our' Maturity Level: Juno – Leah – Bleeker", "Diablo Cody Is Totally Boss", "Jason Reitman For Shizz", and "Honest To Blog!
 Creating Juno"), while the second disc is a DRM-encrypted version of the film for portable players.
 The Blu-ray version includes all the two-disc DVD edition extras and two additional featurettes: "Fox Movie Channel Presents: Juno World Premiere" and "Fox Movie Channel Presents: Casting Session".
+In its first week of release, DVD sales totaled $29,405,136, and was the most sold DVD of the week.
+During the week of April 27, it dropped to number two grossing $8,224,812, being surpassed by Cloverfield (2008).
+By July 27, the film had earned a total of $55,741,428 from DVD sales.
+In 2010, Juno was re-released in a double movie pack with Little Miss Sunshine (2006).